fengb/fengb.github.com/source/blog/2014-06-08-i-dont-use-semicolons.markdown

 ---
 title: I Don't Use Semicolons
 ---
 There is a strong stigma against using automatic semicolon insertion (ASI).
-It does not help that official Javascript spec is intimidating and confusing:

-> 1. When the program contains a token that is not allowed by the formal
->    grammar, then a semicolon is inserted if (a) there is a line break at that
->    point, or (b) the unexpected token was a closing brace.
->
-> 2. When the end of a file is reached, if the program cannot be parsed
->    otherwise, then a semicolon is inserted.
->
-> 3. When a "restricted production" is encountered and contains a line
->    terminator in a place where the grammar contains the annotation "[no
->    LineTerminator here]", then a semicolon is inserted.
+I used to be dogmatically against ASI until my colleague gave me some doubt.
+I did a bit of research and eventually came to embrace ASI.

-Please ignore the official spec; the inverted definition is much simpler.
-This is a comprehensive list of cases where a semicolon is *not* inserted:
+Using ASI requires a comprehensive view of the rules.
+The official Javascript definition is clumsy and confusing to the point of uselessness so I generally remember when a semicolon is *not* inserted:

 > 1. After incomplete statements:
 >